rising-turtle/SelfDriving/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-# To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+# To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one: (TODO)
-# ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+[image2]: ./output_images/threshod.png "Thresh Comparison"
+[image3]: ./output_images/threshod2.png "Binary Example"
+[image_color]: ./output_images/color_threshod.png "Color Thresh"

 I separately tested the result using gradient x, gradient magnitude, gradient direction and color threshold in 'S' space:
 ![alt text][image2]
 This figure indicates that using color threshold can retain the major part of the lane line and the missed part can be retrived by using the gradient threshod.
 The result from gradient x and gradient magitude seems similar.
 Therefore, I used a combination of color, gradient magnitude and gradient direction to generate a binary image.
 This step is implemtned in the 2nd code cell of the notebook.
-Here is an example of my output for this step:![alt text][image3]
+Here is an example of my output for this step:
+![alt text][image3]

+As advised by reviewers, using color threshold, specifically extracting yellow & white pixels, can robustly detect lane line even in shadows.
+One example is shown below:
+![alt_text][image_color]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is written in the 3rd cell of the notebook, which  includes a function called `warper()`, which first choose four point pairs named as [src, dst] to compute the transformation matrix and second use this matrix to transform a image in the birdeye view.
+The code for my perspective transform is written in the 4th cell of the notebook, which  includes a function called `warper()`, which first choose four point pairs named as [src, dst] to compute the transformation matrix and second use this matrix to transform a image in the birdeye view.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 top_left_src = [565,470]